ocean storytelling

 Marine Applied Research and Exploration's (MARE) uses Remotely Operated Vehicles (ROVs) to monitor and document the seafloor.
 These tools allow researchers to access areas of the ocean that are too deep for divers.
 The ROV Beagle can dive to depths of 1,000 meters, to document the deep sea.

 Kelp! is a collaborative exhibition with the 836M gallery, Erol Foundation, and the Above/Below project.
-Featuring six months of programming centered around bull kelp, the foundational species of California’s coastal marine ecology, this exhibition aims to bring art and science together to inspire wonder, activate visitors’ curiosity about bull kelp, catalyze action to protect our forests of the sea.
-The artwork will guide us into the science and policy issues surrounding kelp forest restoration efforts and aims to grow a culture of ocean stewardship among the public.
+Centered around bull kelp, the foundational species of California’s coastal marine ecology, this exhibition aims to bring art and science together to inspire wonder, activate visitors’ curiosity about bull kelp, catalyze action to protect our forests of the sea.

 Blue Ocean Gear's Smart Buoy System helps fishermen, scientists and managers track and monitor their valuable gear and equipment when it is in the ocean.
 It is currently used by the leaders of the world's most challenging fisheries, from Alaskan King Crab to American Lobster to Nova Scotia Longline and the emerging Deep-set Swordfish fishery in Southern California.
 Blue Ocean Gear works closely with fishermen, scientists and NGOs working to support sustainable fisheries.